corruptmemory/tic-tac-toe-new/README.md

 This is still a work in progress, so everything is subject to change.
 And yes, there are bugs!

-You can use the mouse of keyboard ... for now.
+You can use the mouse or keyboard ... for now.

 * `Q`: Quits the game any time